alphanumericslab/ecg-image-kit/codes/ecg-image-generator/README.md

-# `ecg-image-gen` - a toolkit for generating synthetic ECG images from time-series data
+# `ecg-image-gen`
-The ECG is a widely-used, accurate diagnostic tool for cardiovascular diseases.
-ECGs have traditionally been recorded in printed formats; their digitization holds immense potential for training machine learning and deep learning models in algorithmic ECG diagnosis.
-However, physical ECG archives risk deterioration, and scanning printed ECGs is insufficient, as advanced machine learning-based ECG diagnostic models require ECG data in time-series format for measuring clinical parameters and detecting anomalies.
-This necessitates the digitization and conversion of paper ECG archives into time-series data.
+***Generating realistic ECG images from time-series data***

-To address these challenges, we present methods and tools for generating synthetic ECG images on standard, paper-like ECG backgrounds, faithfully replicating realistic printing and scanning artifacts.
-Our approach includes applying various distortions, such as handwritten text artifacts (similar to physicians' clinical notes), wrinkles, creases, and perspective transforms, to the generated images while ensuring the absence of personally identifiable information.
-These synthetic ECG images provide a valuable resource for developing and evaluating machine and deep learning models for ECG analysis.
+This folder contains tools for generating realistic ECG images from time-series data, creating synthetic ECGs on standard paper-like backgrounds with genuine printing and scanning artifacts.
+Our approach adds distortions such as handwritten notes, wrinkles, creases, and perspective transforms.
+These images are ideal for producing large sets of ECG images for the development and evaluation of machine and deep learning models in ECG analysis.

-## 🚀 Release Update
+## Release History

-- Code under maintanence, will be released soon!
+- (January 2024) Initial public release

-## 💻 Installation
+## Installation
 - Setup with Conda env:
      ```
      conda env create -f environment_droplet.yml